GoodnessJames/monty/README.md

 The nop operation: This is to show that the stack machine can also perform no operation.
 This does change the state of the stack.

-Swap Operation: This is to exchange
+Swap Operation: This is to exchange the value of two elements.
+This is useful for rearranging element in stack.
+If the element is < 2 then error message will be printed otherwise it should be successful.